k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Config parameters

-This plugin creates device plugin endpoints based on the configurations given in file `/etc/pcidp/config.json`.
-This configuration file is in json format as shown below:
+This plugin creates device plugin endpoints based on the configurations given in  the config map associated with the SRIOV device plugin.
+In json format as this files appears as shown below:

 ```json
 {